liamrahav/TopicBERT-PyTorch/README.md

 - [X] Move from Jupyter to Python modules
     - All "modules" converted, 4/25/21, Liam.
     - `training` package and `main.py` complete, 4/26/21, Liam.
-- [ ] Measure performance on same hadware as original paper
+- [ ] Measure performance baselines

 Once we're here, it means we are ready to begin working on novel extensions.